GraceLaMar/CS415---Final-Project/database_project.md

 `Games` stores data for each game played by the crossroads league teams including the game date, the home team, the away tean, and the final score for eeach team.
 This table uses forigen keys to reference teams rather than storing each team name.
 This table is important for tracking outcomes and shows important information on head to head matchups.

-`SeasonStats' stores statistical data for each team to represent their whole season including their average points per game, field goal percentage, three point percentage, free throw percentage, rebounds per game, assists per game, steals per game, blocks per game, turnovers per game, and their overall season record.
+`SeasonStats` stores statistical data for each team to represent their whole season including their average points per game, field goal percentage, three point percentage, free throw percentage, rebounds per game, assists per game, steals per game, blocks per game, turnovers per game, and their overall season record.
 Each row of data will link a team to a specific season.
 This table is essential to the analysis because it allows you to compare teams by the numbers so you can get a sense for how good or bad the teams are.